g-raffy/starbench/README.md

 `starbench` is a tool designed to build and test the performance of an application versioned in a `git` repository and using the `cmake` build system.

 In order to measure the performance of the code in *hpc* (high performance computing) environment, `starbench` is designed to make all the cores busy.
 For this, it uses the same technique as in `hpl`'s `stardgemm` test (that's where the 'star' prefix comes from): the same code is run on each `CPU` core.
-This way, we performances measures are expected to be more realistic, as the cores won't benefit from the unrealistic boost provided by the memory cache of unued cores.
+This way, we performances measures are expected to be more realistic, as the cores won't benefit from the unrealistic boost provided by the memory cache of unused cores.

 If the user provides:
 - the `url` of the repository